socialisewrld/.github/profile/README.md

 *Visual Editor meets WYSIWYG|Webflow|Glitch|Copilot|Visual Studio Code.*

-1. Live Server - Hot Reload for pragramming language using WebAssembly - VS Code Extension
+1. Live Server - Client-side hot reload for any programming language using WebAssembly - VS Code Extension
 2. Visual Editor - Visual tools, components, drag and drop features - VS Code Extension
 3. Code Server - VS Code on the Web and API to expose functionality and extensions
-4. User Platform - Publish and Fork software and content i.e. applications, games, animations etc..
+4. User Platform - Publish, Fork and Share software and content i.e. applications, games, animations etc..

 * **Make the creation and application of hardware universally available.
 Using recent advances in 2D Materials, 3D Printing and Manufacturing Technologies and Robotics.**